 Godsmack

-Prior to recording their first record with a major label, Lee Richards would leave the band in an effort to support his 6 year old child.
-Because after all, hindsight is 20/20.
-Richards was replaced by Norwood, MA native Tony Rombola, who would not only provide haunting melodies and thundering power chords but also take on the duties of back up vocalist.
-At that time, Joe D’Arco would replace on again off again drummer Tommy Stewart, who would rejoin the band in 1998 only to vacate his throne once again in 2002 to his successor, Shannon Larkin.
-Prior to joining up with Godsmack, Larkin held the line, drumming for the successful band Ugly Kid Joe as well as Souls At Zero and Wrathchild America.
+Prior to recording their first record with a major label, guitarist Richards would leave the band occasionally in an effort to support his six-year old child, and he was replaced by Norwood native Tony Rombola, who not only provided some haunting melodies and thundering power chords but also took on back-up vocal duties.
+Joe D’Arco replace Stewart on drums until Steward rejoined the band in 1998, only to vacate his throne once again in 2002 to his successor, Shannon Larkin (previously of Ugly Kid Joe, Souls At Zero and Wrathchild America).

-As Tommy Stewart exited the band in 2002 and Shannon Larkin joined, Godsmack entered into a new era of success, creating three consecutive number one albums: Faceless (Universal/Republic 2003) recorded at The Hit Factory in Miami, FL, produced by Erna and David Bottrill, IV (Universal/Republic 2006) recorded at Spiral Recording Studios, Hollywood, CA, produced by Erna and Andy Johns and The Oracle (Universal/Republic 2010) recorded at Serenity West Studios in Los Angeles, CA produced by Erna and David Fortman.
+When Tommy Stewart exited the band and Shannon Larkin joined, Godsmack entered into a new era of success,.
+IN 2002, their song “I Stand Alone,” which appeared on the soundtrack for The Scorpion King and later on their album Faceless, was the most played “active rock song” for 14 consecutive weeks, earned Grammy nominations in two categories (Best Rock Song, Best Hard Rock Performance) and was nominated for Top Rock Song at the Billboard Music Awards.
+Over the next seven years, they cut three albums that hit #1 in the Billboard 200, all released by Republic/Universal: Faceless (2003), recorded at The Hit Factory in Miami, produced by Erna and David Bottrill; IV (2006), recorded at Spiral Recording Studios in Hollywood, produced by Erna and Andy Johns; and The Oracle (2010) recorded at Serenity West Studios in Los Angeles, produced by Erna and David Fortman.

 (by John Cappello)